fosgate29/sale-box/README.md

 After it is installed, run script to create Sale and Token smart contracts:
 ```
-nodejs createNewSale.js
+yarn createNewSale.js
 ```

 Script will prompt for data that is necessary for each Sale Token.
+Here they are:
  - `SaleName`: Name of the token.
-Example: Civil, Dether.
+Example: Civil, Dether - The Sale contract would be CivilSale.sol
  - `TokenSymbol`: Capital letters representing the token.
 Example: CVL, VPK.
  - `TokenDecimals`: Token Decimals.
 It can be from 0 to 18.
  - `TOTAL_SALE_CAP`: Total Sale Cap (in ether).
 The maximum amount of ether the sale can raise.